lse-my472/lse-my472.github.io/index.md

 #### Formative problem set

-This is a *formative* assignment, and is due **18 October 2024 by 5pm**.
+This is a *formative* assessment, and is due **18 October 2024 by 5pm**.
 You must submit your response as a knitted .html file via the Moodle page.

 _Details to be posted later in the term._